-Former city administrator pleads in money laundering case
+Former city administrator pleads guilty to money laundering

 In a plea deal, James agreed to pay a total of $420,562 in restitution.

-“This loss is massive for a town the size of Bay Springs – over 10% of their annual budget.
-Our small towns cannot afford to lose a single penny right now,” State Auditor White said.
+“This loss is massive for a town the size of Bay Springs - over 10% of their annual budget.
+Our small towns cannot afford to lose a single penny right now,” State Auditor Shad White said.

 Sign up for Daily Newsletters